 In case you missed the memo, a TFSA is a registered Canadian account with tax-exempt status, and a TFSA interest rate is often higher than regular savings accounts.
-But don’t let the word “savings” fool you: though you can use a TFSA as a straightforward savings account, it’s extremely flexible and can hold a variety of accounts, including stocks, GICs, mutual funds, ETFs and more.
+But don’t let the word “savings” fool you: though you can use a TFSA as a straightforward savings account, it’s extremely flexible and can also be an investment account that holds stocks, GICs, mutual funds, ETFs and more.

 Comparison of the Best TFSA Rates in Canada

-A division of Entegra Credit Union, the Implicity Tax-Free Savings Account also features a solid standard interest rate of 2.40%.
+A division of Entegra Credit Union, the Implicity Tax-Free Savings Account also features a solid standard interest rate.
 There are no monthly fees and no minimum balance required; however, TFSAs are only allowed 1 free withdrawal a month and cost $1.00 per transaction afterwards.
 Furthermore, if you decide at a future date that you want to transfer possession of your TFSA to another bank, the fee is a whopping $75.00, which is one of the highest fees I’ve seen in Canada among online banks.
 Deposits are fully guaranteed without limit by the Deposit Guarantee Corporation of Manitoba.
 The account is open to all Canadians, not just residents of Manitoba.

 TFSA Rules 101

 A lot of Canadians get tripped up on the rules around TFSAs.
 The essential thing to understand is that any income you make on the money you hold in a TFSA is exempt from tax—even when you make a withdrawal.
-It’s this tax-free status that makes it different than any other kind of high-interest savings account or an investment account on which you have to pay taxes.
+It’s this tax-free status that makes it different than any other kind of high-interest savings account or investment account on which you have to pay taxes.
 Even an RRSP, which does have the benefit of reducing your taxable income, is subject to tax when you make a withdrawal.

 There are also some withdrawal rules as well.
 Though you can make withdrawals at any time, any funds you take out can only be added back to your TFSA the following year (unless you have contribution room left over from previous years).
 You can confirm your overall contribution allowance by checking your CRA account.

 Over time, a TFSA is an unbeatable way to reap the rewards of compound interest tax-free, which is why every Canadian should have one.

 The Bottom Line: Take Charge of Your Savings With A TFSA

-As Canadians, we’re fortunate to have such a flexible financial instrument like a TFSA that can give our savings a substantial step-up.
+As Canadians, we’re fortunate to have such a flexible financial instrument like a TFSA that can give our savings a substantial step up.
 Because the income in a TFSA is 100% tax-free and you can make withdrawals at any time, it’s the perfect place to park your emergency or bucket-list fund.
 The best way to maximize the power of your TFSA is to do your research and ensure whatever bank (or banks—you can spread out your TFSA accounts across institutions) you choose has the services you need and offers some of the best TFSA rates available.

 Now that you’re in the know, what are you waiting for?
 Just go for it!